Gibraltar decides to free seized Iranian tanker; U.S. seeks to hold it

 “Separately, the United States Department of Justice has requested that a new legal procedure for the detention of the vessel should be commenced,” Picardo said.
 “That is a matter for our independent Mutual Legal Assistance authorities who will make an objective, legal determination of that request for separate proceedings.”

+In a statement, the U.S. State Department said the United States had determined that the ship was helping Iran’s Islamic Revolutionary Guard Corps, which Washington has designated as a terrorist organization.

+“In the case of the M/T Grace I, we will continue to act consistent with our existing policies concerning those who provide material support to the IRGC,” the State Department said.

-Iran said the ship would sail shortly and Foreign Minister Mohammad Javad Zarif characterised the U.S. bid to prevent it from leaving as “piracy”.
+Iran said the ship would sail shortly, and Foreign Minister Mohammad Javad Zarif characterised the U.S. bid to prevent it from leaving as “piracy”.

 “America desperately tried to block the release of the tanker at the last minute, but faced a miserable defeat,” Iran’s ambassador to Britain, Hamid Baeidinejad, said on Twitter.
 “All preparations are done for the tanker to sail into open waters, and the vessel will soon leave Gibraltar.”

 The tanker remains anchored, Reuters witnesses said, though its prow has moved around by at least 180 degrees.
-It was unclear whether this was due to the strong sea currents off Gibraltar or if it could be preparing to sail.
+It was unclear whether that was due to the strong sea currents off Gibraltar or if it could be preparing to sail.

 Earlier, a small vessel approached the Grace 1, which lowered a step ladder that at least two person used to reach the ship deck where they shook hands with people already on board.